gellyace/Juntilla_githubpractice/README.md

 # Juntilla_githubpractice

-Chapter 1-6 of Pro Git by Scott Chacon and Ben Straub
+Chapters 1-6 of Pro Git by Scott Chacon and Ben Straub